arras-energy/gridlabd-old/docs/Subcommand/Matrix/Nansum.md

         Alternate output array in which to place the result.
 The default is ``None``.
 If provided, it must have the same shape as the expected output, but the type will be cast if necessary.
-See `ufuncs-output-type` for more details.
+See :ref:`ufuncs-output-type` for more details.
 The casting of NaN to integer can yield unexpected results.

         .. versionadded:: 1.8.0